-It's been a while since my last post and I truly missed my blog and my dear readers.
+It’s been a while since my last post and I truly missed my blog and my dear readers.
 My new kitchen is finally finished; summer vacations are behind us, so I can slowly come back to my real life with cooking, photographing and sharing recipes.
 My first recipe after a long break is wild mushroom soup, creamy and earthy, just the way it should be.
-Please scroll down for the recipe, because first, I have share with you some impressions from my last voyage.
+Please scroll down for the recipe, because first, I have shared with you some impressions from my last voyage.

-The Food Blog Forum this year took place in gorgeous town of Asheville, North Carolina.
+The Food Blog Forum this year took place in a gorgeous town of Asheville, North Carolina.
 I have never been there before and I am glad that we made a decision to take a long drive to attend this conference.
 It was three days of learning and sharing experience, meeting new people and tasting food (lots and lots of delicious food).
 I loved every minute of it; this was the best one yet!

 The opening welcome party has been provided by Doubletree Asheville-Biltmore on the beautiful garden terrace.
 We enjoyed unique appetizers with peach and watermelon moonshine cocktails (featuring local artisan distiller Troy & Sons).
 We left with goodie bags from Foodtopia Asheville.